 How Pasquill JJI-Joists Are Made

-JJI-Joists, are beams with an I (I-Beams) or H-shaped cross-section.
+JJI-Joists, are beams with an I or H-shaped cross-section.
+Also known as I-Joists or I-beams.
 The horizontal elements are flanges, while the vertical element is called the web.

 They are manufactured by James Jones & Sons for Pasquill to precise specification using high grade solid timber flanges bonded to an OSB web.

 Using JJI-Joists is a very efficient form for carrying both bending and shear in the plane of the web, their superior strength-to-weight ratio allows longer spans and easier handling.

 Features & benefits of JJI Floor Joists / I-Beams

 - Quicker to install ‐ Easier to install than a solid timber set: no herringbone strutting or blocking, no special tools required.
 Large flange profile enables ease of fixing.
 Saving you time on site, saving you money